Just because someone is familiar with the Spanish language does not mean they know how to pronounce Buena Vista.

 Onahu: ON-uh-hoo The name of this creek may be Arapaho for "warms himself", after a horse who steps up to a campfire on a cold night.

 Ophir: OH-fur (rhymes with "gopher") This mining town (and a couple mountains and a pass) were given the Biblical name for the location of King Solomon's mines.

 Otero: oh-TER-oh The county was given the surname of one of the founders of La Junta, its seat of government.

 Ouray: I grew up hearing and saying yer-AY, and at least one long-time local has contacted me to say that is correct.
-However, you will hear some people who say YOU-ray, or OO-ray, or even OH-ray!
+But it is not uncommon to hear people say YOU-ray, or OO-ray, or even OH-ray (which immediately leads me to assume, perhaps erroneously, that they are non-locals).
 The town, the county, and a couple mountains were all named for this famous Ute chief.

 Ovid: OH-vid Town named for a settler who lived near the railroad siding.

 Padroni: pud-RONE-ee Town given the surname of two area farmers.